ramanujamkandalam/Marketing-Mix-Modelling/README.md

 After fitting the hierarchical Bayesian MMM, I ran a posterior forward-pass simulation to estimate marginal ROAS.
 For each channel, I increased spend by 1%, rebuilt the lag/adstock and saturation features, and compared posterior revenue contribution against the baseline.

 The simulation showed the strongest marginal return for Network TV, followed by Cable TV, while Digital had a positive but less certain return.
 Network TV had a median mROAS of 2.44, Cable TV 1.90, and Digital 1.16.
-Digital’s lower credible bound fell below 1, suggesting it should be scaled more cautiously.
+Digital's lower credible bound fell below 1, suggesting it should be scaled more cautiously.

 Final recommendation: prioritize small incremental budget increases toward Network TV and Cable TV, while using Digital selectively by show and validating larger changes through controlled experiments or additional scenario testing.